 If you’re looking into cannabis for epilepsy seizures DC, the first step is getting yourself into the DC medical marijuana program.
 The good news?
 DC uses a self-certification process that’s genuinely painless.

-Here’s exactly what you do: go to the DC Health medical cannabis program website, fill out the self-certification form, confirm you’re 21 or older, and you’re done.
+Here’s exactly what you do: go to the ABCA medical cannabis program website, fill out the self-certification form, confirm you’re 21 or older, and you’re done.
 No doctor visit required.
 No fee.
 The whole thing takes about two minutes (no, I’m not exaggerating).
 You’ll get a medical marijuana card DC patients use to purchase from licensed dispensaries like ours.

 Now — the concern I hear constantly, especially from patients who work for federal agencies or government contractors here in DC.
 “Will my employer find out?”
 No. The ABCA (DC cannabis regulator) does not share your patient data with employers, federal agencies, or anyone else.
 Your registration is protected.
 Period.
 Whether you’re commuting from Dupont Circle or driving in from across the river, your participation in DC’s medical program stays between you and the dispensary (yes, even your employer won’t know).
 Zero career risk.